Meet the TED2020 Fellows and Senior Fellows whose ideas and innovations are creating meaningful impact.

 Sonaar Luthra is the founder and CEO of Water Canary, a company building a weather service for water to help governments, businesses and communities manage 21st-century water risk.
 He believes that transforming the world's water data collection infrastructure is the most urgent and least understood challenge facing humanity.

-Itamar Mann is a legal scholar and human rights lawyer dedicated to defending migrants and people facing border violence.
+TED Fellow Itamar Mann is a legal scholar and human rights lawyer dedicated to defending migrants and people facing border violence.
 His book, Humanity at Sea, focuses on the legal claims of refugees traveling through the world's seas since the mid-20th century.
-He teaches human rights and has guided students in projects, such as assisting refugees stranded in Greek prison islands and monitoring Israel's military courts in the West Bank.
+He has brought cases in the name of border violence victims in a variety of international courts and tribunals.
+He also teaches human rights and has guided students in projects, such as assisting refugees stranded in Greek prison islands.
 His legal advocacy strives to highlight the facts of his clients' lives in a captivating way, including working with filmmakers and artists to portray important events.

 Data champion Barbara Maseda is founder of Proyecto Inventario, a project that explores innovative ways to collect and open data in Cuba, a country without transparency policies and with very poor internet access.